kspiteri/fridgedoor/README.md

 git clone https://github.com/kspiteri/fridgedoor
 ```

-you can now run the index.html file locally.
+You can now run the index.html file locally.
-To alter the code, simply run the following commands *
+To alter the code, simply run the following commands

 ```
 npm install
 bower install
 ```

-Once the project has been set-up correctly, use grunt to automate any repetitive tasks with
+Once the project has been set up correctly, call grunt using the following command

 ```
 grunt